-Viewing the audit logs
+View the audit logs

 All operations performed by using the Management Service are logged in the appliance database.
-Use audit logs to view the operations that a Management Service user has performed, the date and time of each operation, and the success or failure status of the operation.
+Use audit logs to view the operations that a Management Service user has performed, the date and time, and the success or failure status of each operation.
 You can also sort the details by user, operation, audit time, status, and so on by clicking the appropriate column heading.